 Expectations for SF Day Employees:

--Collaborate with colleagues inside and outside of the department to advance departmental and School goals and objectives.
+Collaborate with colleagues inside and outside of the division to advance grade level, departmental and School goals and objectives.

 Support everyday needs of the community, including student-facing responsibilities, such as safety drills and recess/lunch duties.

-Commit to ongoing professional development and growth to reflect the demands of the position and the strategic priorities of the School.
-Our school has a generous professional development budget, and we strive to model the goal of being lifelong learners.
+Commit to ongoing professional development and growth to re?ect the demands of the position and the strategic priorities of the School.
+Our school has a generous professional development budget and we strive to model the goal of being lifelong learners.

-Serve as an active participant in the school’s commitment to Diversity, Equity, and Inclusion.
-Attend all-school, on-campus professional development seminars, participate in all-school “reads” of important literature in the field, and actively participate in modeling our mission and work in DEI.
+Serve as an active participant in the school’s commitment to Diversity, Equity and Inclusion.
+Attend all-school, on-campus professional development seminars, participate in all-school “reads” of important literature in the ?eld, and actively participate in modeling our mission and work in DEI.

 Attend evening and weekend events as required.

 Per CA statutes, all School employees should be able to pass a Federal and State background check, provide a negative TB test, and maintain professional behavior during the period of employment.
 The employment offer is contingent upon these requirements.

 Ability to move around the school and playground to attend to individual or small groups of students and other matters

 Occasional requirement to lift more than 30 lbs